rjvandel14/Project-OBP/README.md

 This project is a logistics collaboration dashboard designed to evaluate potential partnerships between logistics companies.
 It leverages data-driven approaches to compute distance matrices, analyze collaboration opportunities, and provide visualizations for cost and resource savings.

-The application supports:

-- Computing distance matrices using the public OSRM API with fallback to Haversine calculations.
-- Ranking potential partnerships based on cost savings and other metrics.
-- Detailed analysis of selected partnerships.

 ---

 ## Prerequisites